ErdemOzgen/blackdagger/README.md

 ## **License**

 This project is licensed under the GNU GPLv3.
-This project forked from [here](https://github.com/dagu-dev/dagu) and designed to evolve different purpose.
+It was forked from [Dagu](https://github.com/dagu-dev/dagu) and has been adapted to serve a different purpose.
+While Dagu is an excellent project, its current objectives do not align with ours.